orlando-code/coralshift/README.md

 ---

 # Using this repository
-You're encouraged to explore the code in the accompanying notebooks.
+You're encouraged to explore the code in the accompanying notebooks (found in the `/notebooks/` directory).
 These allow you to download and visualise the necessary data, train and test machine learning models.

 ## Environment setup
 It is recommended to use a package manager such as `conda` to install the dependencies.